 Autumn, Spring and Summer Schemes of Learning for mixed age can be found here.

 On this page you will also find a mixed age lesson by lesson example to show how teachers could plan from our progression documents.
-At the moment this covers the first 4 weeks of the Autumn term, however we hope to add more when we can!

 Frequently Asked Questions - for Teachers

 The sequence of small steps has been produced by White Rose Maths.
 White Rose Maths gives permission to schools and teachers to use the small steps in their own teaching in their own schools and classrooms.
 We kindly ask that any other organisations, companies and individuals who would like to reference our small steps wider kindly seek the relevant permission.
 Please contact firstname.lastname@example.org for more information.